Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 `project` --> `layer` --> `component`/`group` --> `file`

-In other words, the restrictions specified by a *type list* for a *list node* are automatically applied to its children nodes.
-Children *list nodes* inherit the restrictions from their parent and consequently it must be considered when processing their *type lists*.
+In other words, the restrictions specified by `for-context:` or `not-for-context` for a *list node* are automatically applied to its children nodes.
+Children *list nodes* inherit the restrictions from their parent.

+> ToDo: Question: is `for-compiler` possible for projects and layers?

 ## Related Projects